rjspencer/docs/theming.md

 defaultPhoto
 :	the URL of a photo to use if one isn't set and you don't want to use our default photo

+### AddCommentLink
+A link to open a modal for commenting on content

+href
+:	the URL to give the `<a>` tag as a fallback

+linkText
+:	the text to show in the '<a>' tag

+	defaults to `"Add Comment"`

+class
+:	the class to give the `<a>` tag

+contentType
+:	the content type slug of the content being reported

+	defaults to the current pages type

+contentId
+:	the content ID of the content being reported

+	defaults to the current pages content ID

 ### AdminListLikeCount
 Shows the amount of likes the collective admins for an account have